PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Experiments

 \textbf{Ablation on Extra Part Dense Prediction.} Our Panoptic-PartFormer++ also adopts an extra semantic part segmentation head during training for part features.
 Removing such supervision leads to about 0.3\% PartPQ drop and 0.8\% PWQ drop.
-We do not list it in a table to save space.
-This result means the decouple design can be further improved by adding task-specific loss.
+This result means the decoupled design can be further improved by adding task-specific loss.

 \textbf{Ablation on Final PPS merging.} Since our Panoptic-PartFormer++ has an extra dense semantic segmentation prediction head for part feature learning, we also explore the results of its part segmentation quality.
-In Tab.~\ref{tab:effect_dph_ppformer_plus}, replacing the dense prediction results leads to a significant drop.
-This indicates the effectiveness of our unified modeling for PPS task.
+As shown in Tab.~\ref{tab:effect_dph_ppformer_plus}, replacing the dense prediction results leads to a significant drop.
+This indicates the effectiveness of our unified modeling for PPS.